Snoyark/Testing/WIP.md

 The __resultingName__ refers to the name of the file that will be created (whatever it will be called in the final dataset).

 ## Example Construct Query
 The generation of entities overall should have a similar, overall look to it. --type-- refers to the __name__ defined in the *ontology* for a given class.
+It should be lowercased and have any spaces replaced with underscores.
 The series of blank spaces are left for the name of the source data and the columns in this data.

 Below is a template for what every query that generates entities should look like.

 ```
 BASE <dataset:>
-#The above statement sets up the use of local notation
+#The above statement sets up the use of local IRI notation
-PREFIX build: <> # this is, by default, blank, looking like this: ( : <>).
+PREFIX build: <> # this is, by default, blank, looking like this: ( : <__someURL__>).
 PREFIX data: <> # where the dataset that was created with this project lives
 #the content in the <> should look something like this:
 #https://__user__.linked.data.world/d/__dataset__